Climate Strike Map of Ireland - 20th September 2019

 The government isn't taking the vital steps necessary to limit the effects of climate change that will greatly impact the lives of the future generations to come.

 Our futures are at risk and we’re fighting to save them.

 We feel that the best way to bring the necessary attention to this pressing issue is to come together on this day and strike during school or working hours.

 Inspired by teenaged climate activist Greta Thunberg, the movement started in Sweden (see https://fridaysforfuture.org/).
 On Friday the 15th of March 2019 at least 1.6 million people took part in a global climate strike on all 7 continents, in more than 125 countries in more than 2000 locations.
 A 2nd global strike took place on Friday 24th of May.

 Our next planned day of action is September 20th.
 This time, it will be a youth-led general strike which means that adults are welcome to participate too.
 This is to highlight how both adults and children need to unite to find solutions to prevent the worst effects of climate change.

-Are you planning any climate strike actions or meetings?
-Add your action to the map!
+Are you planning any student climate actions?
+Add your event to the map!

 "I’ve learned you are never too small to make a difference.
 And if a few children can get headlines all over the world just by not going to school, then imagine what we could all do together if we really wanted to...We can’t solve a crisis without treating it as a crisis.
 We need to keep the fossil fuels in the ground, and we need to focus on equity.
 And if solutions within the system are so impossible to find, maybe we should change the system itself." - Greta Thunberg, 16 year old Swedish climate activist, speaking at COP24.